Jess-De-Savage/Hello-World-/README.md

-## Hello, Friends, I'm Jess :grinning
+## Hello, Friends, I'm Jess :grinning:
 ### Welcome to my github repository!
 #### It may be smoll world now but I do plan to build it out
 #### Hope you enjoy your time here and thanks for stopping by.